 You must file liability and damage claims through your own insurance and communicate directly with your guests on claims.
 Turo will provide neither coverage for, nor assistance with, damage-related claims.

-Late returns and additional usage fees
+Late returns and late fees

 Parking tickets, tolls, cleaning, fuel, excess mileage, and moving violations

 Turo will not discuss your account with anyone other than the primary account holder.
-We will not discuss your account with any of your employees.

 Quality/safety issues/maintenance issues